splunk/public-o11y-docs/incident-intelligence/key-concepts.rst

      - Use alert grouping to automate incident trigger conditions and group alerts.
 Alert grouping conditions are set up at the incident-policy level to let you customize the grouping rules for each incident policy.

    * - Alert routing
-     - Alert routing associates alerts with a incident policy.
+     - Alert routing associates alerts with an incident policy.
 If an alert matches your configured alert routing conditions, it is routed to the incident policy.

    * - Detector
      - Use a detector to specify the events for which you want to create an alert that is ingested into Incident Intelligence.

    * - Incident Management
-     - The entire configuration process for a incident policy in Incident Intelligence.
-This is where you create a incident policy and configure alert routing, alert grouping, and incident workflows for incidents associated with a incident policy.
+     - The entire configuration process for an incident policy in Incident Intelligence.
+This is where you create an incident policy and configure alert routing, alert grouping, and incident workflows for incidents associated with an incident policy.

    * - Incident
      - An unplanned interruption to a service or reduction in the quality of a service that needs to be resolved.
 Each incident is made up of alerts that are ingested into Incident Intelligence.